basho/riak-python-client/docs/security.rst

 Security
 ========

-Riak 2.0 adds authentication and authorization by optionally encrypting traffic between the client and server via OpenSSL.
-This is useful to prevent accidental collisions between environments (e.g., pointing application software under active development at the production cluster) and offers protection against malicious attack, although Riak still should not be exposed directly to any unsecured network.
+Riak 2.0 supports authentication and authorization over encrypted channels via OpenSSL.
+This is useful to prevent accidental collisions between environments (e.g., pointing application software under active development at the production cluster) and offers protection against some malicious attacks, although Riak still should not be exposed directly to any unsecured network.

 Several important caveats when enabling security:

 * There is no support yet for auditing.
 This is on the roadmap for a future release.
-   * Two deprecated features will not work if security is enabled: link walking and Riak's original full-text search tool.
+* Two deprecated features will not work if security is enabled: link walking and Riak Search 1.0.
 * There are restrictions on Erlang modules exposed to MapReduce jobs when security is enabled.
 * Enabling security requires applications be designed to transition gracefully based on the server response or applications will need to be halted before security is enabled and brought back online with support for the new security features.

 ----------------------
 Security Configuration